mingchai/codecore_homework/README.md

-# Homework Assignment for Ming Chai - November 2018 Bootcamp
+# Homework Assignment for Ming Chai for November 2018 Bootcamp

 This repo contains the homework assignment for Ming Chai for the November 2018 Bootcamp.